cyy517/Speech-Recog/README.md

 # Speech-Recog
-tiny python script to get age from speech and calculate date of birth
+Tiny python script to get age from speech and calculate date of birth

+Required Utils:
+  python 3.7+
+  pip

+Required Packages:
+  speechRecognition
+  pyAudio
+  word

+More to be added...